 Social Determinants – Economic status, substance abuse and socioeconomic status.

-Parent Characteristics – missing appointments, poor dental status and poor knowledge with oral health.
+Parent Characteristics – missing appointments, poor dental status and poor knowledge of oral health.

 Searching for early tooth decay – The dentist will check the full circumference of your mouth including the jaw and bite, to make sure there is nothing that is affecting the growth of your children’s teeth.